Up to 50% off sofas & mattresses — limited‑time deals.

 How long should a good sofa last?

-A well-built frame can last many years, while cushions and upholstery typically wear first and may need refreshing sooner.
+A well-built frame can last many years, while cushions and upholstery usually wear first and may need refreshing sooner.

 Is kiln-dried hardwood important?

-It can help with dimensional stability, but overall construction quality and joinery are more predictive than one label.
+It can help with dimensional stability, but overall construction quality and joinery usually tell you more than one label does.

 What seat depth should I choose if I’m short or tall?

-Shorter users usually do better with shallower seats or extra back cushions; taller users often prefer deeper seats so the thighs are supported.
+Shorter users usually do better with shallower seats or extra back cushions.
+Taller users often prefer deeper seats so the thighs feel supported instead of cut off.

 What cushion fill is lowest maintenance?